Harold J. Arthur

-Harold John Arthur (February 9, 1904 – July 19, 1971) was the 68th governor of Vermont from 1950 to 1951.
+Harold John Arthur (February 9, 1904 – July 19, 1971) was an American politician who served as 68th governor of Vermont from 1950 to 1951.
 He also served as the 64th lieutenant governor of Vermont from 1949 to 1950.

 Early life, education, and family

 Arthur was born in Whitehall, New York, on February 9, 1904, and raised in Addison County and Rutland County, Vermont.
 He graduated from Albany Business College and worked for the Brandon National Bank and in other businesses before settling in Burlington.
 He was married to Mary C. (Alafat) Arthur, with whom he practiced law.
 They were the parents of a daughter, Portia.

 Career

 From 1927 to 1929, Arthur worked as an assistant to Governor John E. Weeks.
 From 1928 to 1940 he was associated with Warren R. Austin, working as a clerk and stenographer and then studying law in Austin's office.
 He obtained a law degree from La Salle Extension University, and then became an attorney in Burlington.

 Arthur also worked for the Vermont House of Representatives for more than twenty years, rising to the position of chief clerk and parliamentarian, where he served from 1939 to 1949.
 He was Clerk of the House from 1939 to 1943, and again from 1947 to 1949; during his World War II military service, the position was held by Clifton G. Parker.

 A member of the Vermont National Guard beginning in 1928, Arthur served in World War II and attained the rank of lieutenant colonel as a Judge Advocate General before retiring in 1959.

 Arthur was the successful Republican candidate for lieutenant governor in 1948, and served from 1949 to 1950.

 Arthur became governor when Ernest W. Gibson Jr. resigned to become a federal judge.
 He did not seek election to a full term in 1950, running unsuccessfully for the United States House of Representatives and losing the Republican primary to Winston L. Prouty, whom Arthur had defeated for the lieutenant governor nomination in 1948.

 In 1954, Arthur ran unsuccessfully to be the Republican candidate for lieutenant governor, losing the primary to Consuelo N. Bailey.
 Governor Arthur ran again for Congress in 1958, winning the Republican nomination and losing the general election to William H. Meyer, who became the first Democratic candidate to win a statewide or national office in Vermont since the founding of the Republican Party in the 1850s.